rpgreview/papersandpaychecks/pnp.md

 Whilst there are monsters who have expressed a desire to physically reproduce, none have managed to so yet.
 Indeed, none can recall when they were born, although many claim they recall the first time they understood the words of the humans who they live with.
 It would seem, therefore, that monsters are actually the spiritual progeny of humans, just as their physical form is in a material sense.
 Notably there have been no monsters who have "awakened" from equipment that is isolated from human contact.

 **Bollard**

 Simple, inoffensive, version of bollards are used for mooring boats or flexible designs for guiding vehicles.
 It is among those more solid and permanent varieties that designed to prevent traffic, and prevent vehicle access however is when a malicious component seeks in.
 In general there are two types; a rather low-tech iron post, and the modern versions which have illumination, are rising, or both.
 The low-tech varieties tend to quite stupid, although the will make use of their Stealth skill to deliberately hide themselves in the dark, and will add their melee skill to increase the damage caused by accidental ramming.
-A Bollard that has either illumination or is a rising bollard will have additional malicious intellect, whereas those which have both have the highest level of intelligence.
+A Bollard that has either illumination or is a rising bollard will have additional malicious intellect, and the highest level of intelligence.

 Bollards are designed to be heavily armoured; damage against them is quartered.
-Those with lighting can engage in a sudden area effect flash attack (based on the strength of the light) which can stun the targets on the bollard's STR minus the target's PER if within 10m of the Bollard.
+Those with lighting can engage in a sudden area effect flash attack (based on the strength of the light) which can stun the targets for a number of seconds based on the bollard's STR minus the target's PER if within 10m of the Bollard.
+This usually a surprise attack and enough to crash a vehicle.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|